top of page

 Wild Songbirds

 The Wildlife Center of North Georgia is a 501(c)(3) nonprofit dedicated to providing care for wild songbirds.
 We focus on providing care for orphaned and injured birds so our patients can return to the wild to live normal lives.
-We also work to educate the public about the importance of protecting wild birds from the human-related risks affecting their populations.
+We also work to increase awareness of the importance of protecting wild birds from the human-related risks affecting their populations.

 As a volunteer-managed nonprofit, donations go directly towards our mission and help to pay for bird feed and supplies, medications, aviary construction and maintenance, and veterinary services.
 Donations may be fully tax-deductible.